jxwleong/jtag-boundary-scan/README.md

 </div>

 Based the circuitry on Figure 4. , EXTEST instruction can test Stuck-at fault and short circuit between pins/ chips.
 To test the
 Stuck-at fault defect at chip #1, a test pattern of `0bxxxx 1xxx` can be preloaded on chip #1 by using `SAMPLE/PRELOAD` instruction.
 Then, `EXTEST` instruction can be loaded in chip #1.
-For chip #2, sample the I/O pins by using `SAMPLE/ PRELOAD` instruction.
+For chip #2, sample the I/O pins by using `SAMPLE/PRELOAD` instruction.
 If the results of sampling shows `0bxxx1 xxxx`.
 Then, the pin is Stuck-at fault.